plenoptic-org/plenoptic/docs/tutorials/intro/Metamer.md

 We provide the option to use coarse-to-fine optimization, such that you optimize the different scales separately (starting with the coarsest and then moving progressively finer) and then, at the end, optimizing all of them simultaneously.
 This was first used in Portilla and Simoncelli, 2000, and can help avoid local optima in image space.
 Unlike everything else described in this notebook, it will not work for all models.
 There are two specifications the model must meet (see [Model requirements page](models-coarse-to-fine) for more details):

-1. It must have a `scales` attribute that gives the scales in the order they should be optimized.
+1. It must have a `scales` <!-- skip-lint --> attribute that gives the scales in the order they should be optimized.
-2. Its `forward` method must accept a `scales` keyword argument, which accpets a list and causes the model to return only the scale(s) included.
+2. Its `forward` <!-- skip-lint --> method must accept a `scales` keyword argument, which accpets a list and causes the model to return only the scale(s) included.
 See {func}`PortillaSimoncelli.forward <plenoptic.simulate.models.portilla_simoncelli.PortillaSimoncelli.forward>` for an example.

 We can see that the included {class}`PortillaSimoncelli <plenoptic.simulate.models.portilla_simoncelli.PortillaSimoncelli>` model satisfies these constraints, and that the model returns a subset of its output when the `scales` argument is passed to {func}`PortillaSimoncelli.forward <plenoptic.simulate.models.portilla_simoncelli.PortillaSimoncelli.forward>`: